Research in the Evolutionary Ecology lab at UH Hilo

 2) Testing the utility of DNA barcodes to accurately differentiate species in the native Hawaiian flora.

-3) Using ecological predictors of extinction risk in marine and terrestrial animals in the modern and comparing these relationships to what we find in the geological record.
+3) Using ecological predictors of extinction risk in marine and terrestrial animals in the modern biodiversity crisis and comparing these relationships to what we find in the geologic record, including across mass extinction events.

-Please also see “People” in this website to learn more about the lab members working on each of these projects!
+Please also see “People” in this website to learn more about the lab members working on each of these projects or the link below to the Keaohou profile by Susan Enright to learn more about the research going on in the lab.